Coffee Granita makes a cool, refreshing treat. Made of three ingredients, this will become a favorite granita recipe for coffee lovers!

 Coffee Granita Recipe

-- Mix together coffee, simple syrup and espresso powder, if using.
+- Mix together coffee, sugar, and espresso powder.
+Stir until the sugar has melted.
 Allow to cool completely.
-Pour into a shallow, freezer safe container and place in the freezer.
-Scrape with the tines of a fork to break up the granita every 30 minutes until there is no longer any loose liquid left in the granita.
-Then, freeze an additional 30 minutes.
+Pour into freezer-safe 9×13 baking dish and place in the freezer.
+Scrape with the tines of a fork to break up the granita every 30 minutes until there is no longer any loose liquid left in the granita, about 3 hours.
+Then, fluff the granita with the fork and freeze for an additional 30 minutes.